Wooden Ships Comments on this Fred Parker Bermudan Ketch

 1000 litres of water in two tanks.

-Large battery bank with twin alternators, solar panels and installed shore power system.
+Large battery bank with twin alternators and installed shore power system.

 3kw HFL installed diesel generator